Make an Appointment

 Chemotherapy and Radiation Therapy

-Sometimes cancer spreads beyond your uterus, most frequently to your lymph nodes or abdominal cavity.
+Sometimes cancer spreads beyond the uterus, most frequently to the lymph nodes or abdominal cavity.
 You’ll learn if this is the case after a pathologist examines tissues removed during surgery for abnormalities.

 You may have radiation therapy, sometimes in combination with chemotherapy, if tests show the cancer has spread.
 You might also have additional treatment if you have factors that increase the risk for cancer to come back, including: